qompassai/PathFinders/README.md

-# pathfinders
+# Pathfinders
-Qompass Intern program
+Qompass Intern program: For the boldly curious